CalvinCreator/calvinsCreations/README.md

 Furthermore, each player has an account stored on the server which, in the future, will store their money for betting.
 Due to this, a login is required to play.

 #### Known Glitches:
 * When the players and the server are connecting through different WiFi networks, the server's port must be forwarded.
-This is difficult to achieve at universitys.
+This is difficult to achieve at universities.